dragonmux/crunch/docs/crunch.md

 ### Positive Equality Assertions

-#### Boolean Equality

-There are two boolean assertions - assertTrue and assertFalse.
-These take an expression evaluating to a truth value, and perform an assertion that the expression is either true or false (respectively).
-If the expression evalutes wrongly, then the assertion fails with a diagnostic, and aborts the test.

 #### Integer Equality

 There are several integer assertions for signed and unsigned at a couple of major sizes.